FJMoisesRomero/FJMoisesRomero/README.md

 I am looking forward to new professional experiences that allow me to enrich my knowledge and put my skills into practice in real-world scenarios.

 ## 📚 My studies and career
 I specialize in developing technological solutions, with a focus on creating software that solves real-world problems.
 Throughout my career, I've worked on projects that use multiple technologies and agile methodologies such as Scrum and Kanban.
+I also create complete business management systems, handling everything from backend development to frontend implementation.

 ## 💻 My skills and expertise